Emperorolivia/LITA_CAPSTONE_PROJECT/README.md

 2. CustomerData with 75,001 rows and 8 columns
 ------------------
 ## Data Transformation/Cleaning:
-Data was efficiently cleaned and transformed with **Power BI** . [a screenshot of applied steps] some of the applied steps included
-After scrutinizing all the columns, they were found to be valid and and devoid of empty cells and errors.
+Data was efficiently cleaned and transformed with **Power BI** . [a screenshot of applied steps] After scrutinizing all the columns, they were found to be valid and  devoid of empty cells and errors.

-I created three more columns, all extracted from the OrderDate column.
+I created three more columns, all extracted from the OrderDate column. some of the applied steps included

 - The first column contained months in date formamt and named Order Months
 - Year was extracted from OrderDate for the second column, then i named it Order Year.